djplaner/word-to-canvas-module/docs/test.md

 1. A browser with the ```word2canvas``` userscript installed.
 2. A Canvas course site on which you can create Modules.
-3. Have downloaded the [sample w2c.docx file](https://github.com/djplaner/word-to-canvas-module/raw/main/sample%20w2c.docx) to your computer.
+3. Have downloaded the [firstTestDocument.docx file](https://github.com/djplaner/word-to-canvas-module/raw/main/docs/firstTestDocument.docx) to your computer.
-4. Have uploaded a copy of the ```sample w2c.docx``` file to the Canvas course site.

 ## 2. View the modules page and ```word2canvas``` in action.